NewbCrescent/UXAB-Mini-Project/README.md

+# Summary

+This very simple todo app is built using React and for the UXAB mini-project.
+A highlight is how the items are sorted by date, the assignments that are due the latest are first.
+Took an estimated 2 - 3  hours to build this app.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.